 Online Course | Joints of the Human Body: An Exploration of Six Joints and their Wholistic Relationship to the Body

 This 12+ hour course is a focused look at individual joints that then “zooms out” to see how each joint affects and is influenced by the whole body.
 Overall body performance and health is greatly linked to the function and health of joints.
 Function will be explored anatomically, clinically, biomechanically, and discuss how they are best trained for rehabilitation and performance.
 Special focus on the wholistic influence of each joint on the body will be presented.
 Specifically, the course includes lessons on the Ankle, Knee, Hip, Shoulder, Elbow, Wrist/Hand, Assessments & Drills, a comprehensive course assessment for those seeking CEUs, plus two BONUS lessons on the Spine.
+Course content is derived from a live webinar series presented in summer 2020.

 Presenters: Dr. Grove Higgins, Master Trainer Pat Marques